Sec.

 State law defines "affordable housing" as housing that costs a household no more than 30% of the household's gross monthly income.

-Example: for a household earning $900 per month, housing must be $270 or less to be considered affordable.
+Example: for a household earning $900 per month, housing must cost $270 or less to be considered affordable.

 -